- Personal Finance: Mounting Pressures of the Fiscal Cliff

 Top story: Everything you need to know about the fiscal cliff deal

 We have a deal.
 “President Obama and Senate leaders struck a bipartisan agreement late Monday to let income taxes rise sharply for the first time in two decades, fulfilling Obama’s promise to raise taxes on the rich and avoiding the worst effects of the ‘fiscal cliff.’
 As Biden rushed to the Capitol to brief Senate Democrats on the deal, Majority Leader Harry M. Reid (D-Nev.) laid plans for a vote shortly after midnight, when taxes were set to rise for virtually every American Upon Senate passage, the measure would go to the House, where Speaker John A. Boehner (R-Ohio) pledged to bring it to a vote in the coming days.”
-Lori Montgomery and Paul Kane in
+Lori Montgomery and Paul Kane in The Washington Post.

 And it passed.
 “The Senate approved a bipartisan agreement early Tuesday morning to let income taxes rise sharply for the first time in two decades, fulfilling President Obama’s promise to raise taxes on the rich and avoiding the worst effects of the “fiscal cliff.”
 The agreement, brokered by Vice President Biden and Senate Minority Leader Mitch McConnell (R-Ky.), passed 89 to 8 in a highly unusual New Year’s morning vote.
 It now heads to the House, where leaders have not guaranteed passage but top officials believe it could win passage in the next few days.”
-Lori Montgomery and Paul Kane in
+Lori Montgomery and Paul Kane in the Washington Post.

 Five facts about the Biden-McConnell deal.
 “The working poor would benefit significantly from an extension of tax breaks for low-income families: The proposed deal includes a five-year extension of tax credits that Obama had expanded in the 2009 stimulus: The Earned Income Tax Credit was expanded to help more working poor, particularly those with big families; the Child Tax Credit was expanded to help the poorest Americans; and a more generous tax credit was given to families for college tuition.”
 Suzy Khimm in The Washington Post.

 After a ‘fiscal cliff’ deal, what next?
 “Assuming the deal is approved, it will nevertheless give way to a nearly continuous series of fights that will consume the first part of the year, even as President Obama might hope to shift Congress’s attention to immigration reform and gun control.”
-Rosalind S. Helderman in
+Rosalind S. Helderman in The Washington Post.

 How much will your taxes change?
 “For millions of wage earners, the most immediate effect would be the lapse of a two-percentage-point payroll-tax cut that was part of a deal President Barack Obama struck with Republicans late in 2010.
 It lowered to 4.2% from 6.2% the employee portion of the Social Security tax, allowing workers to keep more take-home pay.
 For an individual earning the maximum 2013 cap of $113,700 or more, the increase would be nearly $200 per month.
 Overall, the expiration of this stimulus would cost working Americans $125 billion a year.”
-Laura Saunders in
+Laura Saunders in The Wall Street Journal.

 Winners and losers in the fiscal cliff deal.
 “Biden’s entrance into the cliff negotiations over the weekend — after a personal plea from Senate Republican Leader Mitch McConnell — seemed to serve as a sort of oiling of locked Congressional gears.
 The press in the wake of the deal (and even in the runup to the final agreement) will focus on the idea of Biden as the closer, the guy who got the debt ceiling and fiscal cliff deals done for the White House.”
-Chris Cillizza in
+Chris Cillizza in The Washington Post.

 How Biden rode to the rescue.
 “The late entry of Mr. Biden to the tax-and-spending talks that have consumed the capital over the last two months recalls his role in the debt crisis of 2011 and once again seems to have been critical toward cutting through the deadlock.
 As soon as the talks boiled down to Mr. Biden and Mr. McConnell, it became a relatively short path to a tentative agreement on taxes.
 The two talked late into the night on Sunday, with their last call coming around 12:45 a.m.
 Mr. Biden remained at the White House along with Mr. Obama until 2 a.m. before returning to the vice presidential residence for a little sleep.
 Mr. Biden and Mr. McConnell were back on the phone at 6:30 a.m. on Monday, and by the afternoon Mr. Obama and Mr. McConnell were both reporting a near-deal.”
-Peter Baker in
+Peter Baker in The New York Times.

 The Biden-McConnell relationship, and how it counted in the fiscal cliff deal.
 “In the end, it came down to two 70-year-old men, talking on the phone.
 They are not the most powerful men in Washington: Each, in his own way, is a second fiddle.
 Joseph R. Biden Jr. is vice president.
 Mitch McConnell (R-Ky.) is the Senate minority leader, in charge only of the senators who are not in charge.
 But these two men — rivals, colleagues and wary friends for almost 28 years — were the ones who finally struck a deal to end the ‘fiscal cliff’ crisis.
 The New Year’s Eve agreement between Biden and McConnell provided a glimpse at the ways that personality quirks and one-to-one relationships can still change the course of Washington politics.”
-David A. Fahrenthold and Ed O’Keefe in
+David A. Fahrenthold and Ed O’Keefe in The Washington Post.

 How the deficit hawks lost on the fiscal cliff.
 “There are two facts you should know about the ‘fiscal cliff’ deal: One, it won’t reduce the deficit by much.
 Two, it won’t avert the fiscal cliff.
 Whatever deal gets worked out this week will be very narrow in scope, simply delaying major parts of the fiscal cliff and doing little to reduce the deficit.”
 Suzy Khimm in The Washington Post.

 No grand deal.
 A legislative quick-fix.
 “The confusing struggle to head off a national fiscal crisis has made one thing crystal clear: The era of the Big Deal is over.
 The list of unrealized goals from Mr. Obama and Mr. Boehner’s last attempt at a grand bargain two weeks ago are breathtaking in their number, particularly when compared with the probable outcome of these final Congressional negotiations.
 Ambitious plans to overhaul the individual tax code, tackle corporate rates, revamp the Medicare program and possibly consider changes in Social Security appear to have given way mainly to a tax increase for big earners.”
-Jennifer Steinhauer in
+Jennifer Steinhauer in The New York Times.

 Obama’s wrong: This ‘cliff’ deal still raises taxes on the middle class.
 “Taxes will rise on the middle class even if this deal passes, because it doesn’t include an extension of the payroll tax holiday.
 That means that the paychecks for more than 160 million Americans will be 2 percent smaller starting in January, as the payroll tax will jump from 4.2 percent to 6.2 percent.
 And a huge number of those hit will be middle class or working poor.”
 Suzy Khimm in The Washington Post.

 We just hit the debt ceiling.
 “On top of everything else, the United States officially hits its debt ceiling today, starting a countdown clock that ends in a cash management crisis in a matter of weeks.
 Right now, the Treasury is undertaking ‘extraordinary measures’ to give the government enough breathing room to pay all of its bills.
 But such measures buy Washington only so much time.
 In February or March, the Treasury secretary would need to decide which payments to delay or default on.”
-Annie Lowrey in
+Annie Lowrey in The New York Times.

 Why the White House thinks it’s winning.
 “Consider the ongoing fiscal cliff negotiations from the White House’s perspective.
 It raises taxes by $600 billion over 10 years, secures important Democratic priorities like unemployment insurance and the stimulus tax credits, and doesn’t include any spending cuts of note.
 It would be going too far to say White House officials are thrilled with this package.
 But it looks pretty good to them.
 As they see it, it sets up a three-part deficit reduction process.”
 Ezra Klein in The Washington Post.